ciderapp/Cider-2/changelogs/PTB.md

+# 2.5.2-PTB7
+- Fixed issue where Socket.IO API was not emitting playback events on macOS or Linux

 # 2.5.2-PTB6
 - Fixes Discord RPC option being grayed out on OOBE for Windows
 - WSAPI `playbackStatus.nowPlayingStatusDidChange` is now called when library status changes